matea-nikolac/Harry-Potter-React-App/README.md

 ## Brief

 #### Requirements
-Here are the technical requirements for the project:

 * Consume a public API
 * Have several components
 * The app can have a router - with several "pages"